Principal Investigator: Suresh Vedantham, MD

 Participants must meet BOTH of these criteria to be eligible for enrollment.

-- Disabling (moderate-to-severe) PTS, defined by: a) Presence of chronic venous disease > 3 months duration in a leg with a history of DVT, as determined by the site principal investigator or a physician co-investigator; and b) Either a Venous Clinical Severity Score (VCSS) ≥ 8 or a Villalta PTS Scale score ≥ 10 or an open venous ulcer); and
+- Disabling (moderate-to-severe) PTS, defined by: a) Presence of chronic venous disease > 3 months duration in a leg with a history of DVT, as determined by the site principal investigator or a physician co-investigator; and b) substantial limitation of daily activities or work capacity due to venous symptoms or an open venous ulcer, per the same investitor; and

-- Ipsilateral iliac vein obstruction,documented within 3 months prior to screening by either:
+- Ipsilateral iliac vein obstruction,documented within 12 months prior to concent by either:

 - Occlusion or > 50% stenosis of the iliac vein on venogram, CT venogram, MR venogram, or intravascular ultrasound (IVUS); or